 The opening portion of the household code in Ephesians deals with husbands and wives (5:21-33).
 It contains rich and compelling imagery that teaches unity between husband and wife in keeping with the theme of the rest of Ephesians

 Remember that in Greco-Roman households the paterfamilias ruled over his wife.
 The marriage arrangement was primarily a contractual agreement to produce offspring that would advance the paterfamilias’ lineage.
 The wife saw her primary allegiance lying with her family of birth, not her husband’s family.
 This is not to say that tender relationships did not develop between husband and wife but it was not the focal point of marriage.
 Greek philosophers instructed husbands to rule over their wives and households for the sake of the social order.

-Notice then how this household code begins.
+Notice how this household code begins.
 “Be subject to one another out of reverence for Christ.”
-Just as in 1 Peter and in Titus we see a much different ethic presented than what we see in the Greco-Roman household codes.
-It is an ethic that is consistent with the fictive family metaphor of siblings in Christ where striving for status is replaced by other-centered love and affection.
+Just as in 1 Peter and in Titus, we see a much different ethic presented than what we see in the Greco-Roman household codes.
+It is an ethic consistent with the fictive family metaphor of siblings in Christ where striving for status is replaced by other-centered love and affection.
 This sets the agenda for what follows.

 I have presented verses 21-33 according to an outline that I have developed on my own.
 Some folks with greater knowledge of Greek than I have will need to scrutinize my presentation but I think it helps to highlight the argument Paul is making.
 I will discuss it at length below but before reading this familiar passage I want to draw our attention to one thing.
 Paul uses a “head” metaphor beginning in verse 23 but please notice that nowhere does Paul tell the husband to be the head of the wife.
 Whatever “head” means here it is not an activity that the husband does in relationship to his wife.
 The husband is the head of the wife.
 Paul is reporting on a reality not prescribing a role.